HNLMS Utrecht (1898): Design

 The ship was 94.7 m long, had a beam of 14.8 m, a draught of 5.41 m, and had a displacement of 4,033 ton.
 The ship was equipped with 2 shaft reciprocating engines, which were rated at 10,000 ihp and produced a top speed of 20 kn.

 The ship had a deck armour of 2 in.

 Two 5.9 in single turret guns provided the ship's main armament, and these were augmented by six single 4.7 in guns and four 3 in single guns.
 The ship had a complement of 324 men.

 Service history

 Utrecht was built at the Rijkswerf in Amsterdam and launched on 14 July 1898.
 The Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel then started to install the machinery.
 It finished this job on 31 May 1899.
-Meanwhile, Utrecht was lifted by Koninginnedok, so the propellors could be attached.
+Meanwhile, Utrecht was lifted by Koninginnedok, so the propellers could be attached.

 Utrecht was commissioned on 1 March 1901.
 On 6 May that year Utrecht made a trip with adelborsten to the Mediterranean Sea.
 The ports of Cádiz, La Spezia, Naples and Toulon were visited.
 On 22 July, the ship arrived in the port of Flushing concluding the trip.

 In 1902, Utrecht was sent to Venezuela together with and on 2 April 1902 they arrived in the Venezuelan port of La Guaira.
 Prior to their arrival, the Venezuelan Navy had repeatedly checked Dutch and Antillean merchant ships and the presence of the Dutch warships acted as a deterrent against further actions.